Road Traffic Offences: Pricing Structure & Policy

 Our Road Traffic team charge for the number of hours of work completed, based on an hourly rate.

-The hourly rates for the two specialist solicitors in our team are as follows;
+The hourly rates for the three specialist solicitors in our team are as follows;

 Estimate of costs